 FTSE 100 Glencore Xstrata Pressured To Add Woman On Board

-Glencore Xstrata Plc, symbol $GLEN the sole remaining FTSE 100 company without a woman on its board intends to appoint a female director by the end of 2014.
+Glencore Xstrata Plc, symbol $GLEN, the sole remaining FTSE 100 company without a woman on its board, intends to appoint a female director by 2014.

 GLEN is a major producer and marketer of more than 90 commodities.
-It operates in over 50 countries and has a work force of 200,000 according to its website.
+According to its website, it operates in over 50 countries and has a workforce of 200,000.

 A company as large as GLEN, FTSE 100 member, listed on three continents and major world exchanges; LSE, HSE & JSE could not find one diverse candidate for its board seat?

 As a possible investor purchasing its stock seems management has other priorities and not listening to the outside world.
-Clearly diversity is not a strategic priority to the firm and setting a tone at the top for rest of its management.
+Diversity is not a strategic priority to the firm and sets a tone at the top for the rest of its management.

 Pressured From Outside